nihalnizam/ELK-Stack-Project/README.md

 Only the JUMPBOX machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

 -  64.72.118.76
-Machines within the network can only be accessed by each other!
+   (Your answer will be different here!
+Use the ip address given to you) Machines within the network can only be accessed by each other!
 - The DVWA1 and DVWA2 VMs send traffic to the ELK Server